ACADEMIC PROGRAMS AT SOM

 - Minimum 5 years’ work experience, of which at least 3 years’ experience in senior management/administrative position.

-- Undergraduate from recognised academic institutions or corporate universities.
+- Undergraduate from recognized academic institutions or corporate universities.

 - MBA/EMBA is preferred